darelab2014/Dinopore/README.md

 ### (II) Training path:

-We allow users to train models, based on our architectures and use their own data.
-Depends on size of data set, number of epochs, batch size and GPU type, time requires for training is different.
+We allow users to train models using their own data, based on our models' architecture.
+Depending on size of data set, number of epochs, batch size and GPU type, time required for training will vary.

 For our data: model 3 was trained using 265,631 positions with 893,865 matrices, on GPU NVIDIA GeForce RTX3080 with batch size = 1024.
 Time for 1 epoch is 88 seconds and there were 900 epochs.

 **NOTE 1**: User should make sure the training data set is balance between 3 classes, especially class 0 (unmod) and class 1 (Inosine or other modifications).
-Number of matrices for training set should not fall below 50,000 for model 1 and 2 and not fall below 500,000 for model 3
+Number of matrices for training set should be at least 50,000 for model 1 and model 2 and at least 500,000 for model 3

-**NOTE 2**: Ground truth for training path must have 5 columns: contig, position, strand (p for positive and n for negative), edit (0,1 and 2), and rate (editing rate 0-1 for class 1 and -1 for class 0 and 2) (Example: /Dinopore/code/misc/Example_ground_truth_training.txt)
+**NOTE 2**: Ground truth for training path must have 5 columns: contig, position, strand (p for positive and n for negative), edit (0,1 and 2), and rate (editing rate 0-1 for class 1 and -1 for class 0 and 2) (For example, see Dinopore/code/misc/Example_ground_truth_training.txt)

-**NOTE 3**: User should make sure number of epochs not less than 500 epochs for model 1 and 2, and not less than 900 epochs for model 3
+**NOTE 3**: User should make sure number of epochs is at least 500 epochs for model 1 and model 2, and at least 900 epochs for model 3

 #### (5) Transform 1D into 2D data + Label data (class 0, 1 and 2 for unmodified, Inosine and SNP AG) + Split into training and validation/testing data set
 	Scripts: